 Sweet potatoes improve digestion

-Quercetin is terrific at combatting food allergies.
-Bad reactions to foods as varied as apples and eggs are often caused by over activity of immune system mast cells.
-They fire too many inflammatory chemicals at random foods, regardless of whether they’re a threat or not.
+Bad reactions to foods as varied as apples and eggs are often caused by the overactivity of immune system mast cells.
+These fire too many inflammatory chemicals at random foods, regardless of whether they’re a threat or not.

-Actors like histamine then flood your bloodstream, swelling your throat up and making your eyes water.
-One of the most frequently reported symptoms of an allergic reaction is acne.
+Actors like histamine then flood your bloodstream, cause aches and pains and making your eyes water.
+One notorious symptom of these random food sensitivities is acne.

 …and it so happens that sweet potatoes are packed full of quercetin.
-You can also find quercetin in apples, bananas, onions, and other acne-friendly plant foods, but among carbohydrate rich foods sweet potatoes are one of the best sources.
+They don’t quite match onions (the best quercetin source), but rank very highly among carbohydrate rich foods.

 Are sweet potatoes a top-notch food?